Debt-Free in 5 Months? Our Guide to Paying off a Bunch of Credit Card Debt

 When you refinance or consolidate, you take out a personal loan with a lower interest rate, pay off your credit card(s), then work to pay off that loan, which is more manageable with the lower rate.

-If you’re not sure where to find a personal loan with optimal rates, use the online marketplace Even Financial.
-It can help you borrow up to $100,000 (no collateral needed) with fixed rates starting at 4.99% (lower than your average credit card rates) and terms from 24 to 84 months.
+If you’re not sure where to find a personal loan with optimal rates, use the online marketplace Fiona.
+If your credit score is at least 620, it can help you borrow up to $100,000 (no collateral needed) with fixed rates starting at 4.99% (lower than your average credit card rates) and terms from 24 to 84 months.

 Month 2: Find Extra Money to Put Toward Your Debt